-The results were impressive, report the researchers.
+The results were impressive, reported the researchers.
 Teplizumab treatment significantly reduced the loss of beta cells after two years; in fact, the level at year two was, on average, 75% higher in the teplizumab arm of the trial than in the control group.

 “There’s a sub-group of people, 45%, that had a terrific response to the drug.
 In these patients, there was a three-fold improvement in their insulin responses compared to untreated participants,” said lead investigator Kevan Herold, professor of immunobiology at Yale School of Medicine, director of the Yale Autoimmunity Center of Excellence (one of just nine centers of its kind in the country), and deputy director for translational science at the Yale Center for Clinical Investigation.
 “After two years, they’d lost less than 10 percent of their beta cell responses.”

 Herold and team also studied who responded best among the group of patients.
-“Responders tended to be those who needed less insulin when they first got into trial, and had better control of their blood sugar levels,” he said.
+“Responders tended to be those who needed less insulin when they first got into trial and had better control of their blood sugar levels,” he said.

 Herold and his colleagues are hoping to soon start a phase 3 trial that could lead to FDA approval of the drug, but not just for newly diagnosed T1D patients.
-Herold is also principal investigator of a diabetes prevention trial at Yale, to determine whether the same drug can stop the disease in people are at high risk of developing type 1 diabetes.
+Herold is also the principal investigator of a diabetes prevention trial at Yale, to determine whether the same drug can stop the disease in people who are at high risk of developing type 1 diabetes.